Portland Drive & East Stands (photo)

 |Away fans are located in

-the relatively new Galloway News (East) Stand, which
+the relatively new Rosefield Salvage Stand, which is

-allocated, taking the total allocation to 2,200.
-The
+can also be allocated, taking the total allocation to

 R Shields a visiting Clyde supporter informs me; 'This is perhaps one of the best, if not the best day out in the first division.
 A hospitable ground, good facilities, placed in a town that is enjoyable to visit.
 Queens are good competition, and if I had to single out a favourite away game, then this would be it!'
 Whilst Philip Addison a visiting Darlington supporter adds; 'The ground was a mixture of a new stand, an updated old stand and old terraces.
 It felt like a throwback to watching football in years gone by.
 The atmosphere was lively, especially at times when a bagpipe player was blowing'.

 Please note that cash is not accepted at the turnstiles.
-Away fans can purchase tickets at the ticket office located behind the East Stand.
+Away fans can purchase tickets at the ticket office located behind the Rosefield Salvage Stand.